Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning: Introduction

 \section{Introduction}

 Galaxy spectra in the wavelength interval from near ultraviolet to near infrared encode a vast amount of information regarding the properties of the underlying stellar populations.
 The continuum and absorption lines of the photospheres of constituent stars leave their imprint on the integrated spectra, and represent the workhorse of galaxy formation studies concerning the star formation and chemical enrichment histories.
-Spectroscopic surveys of galaxies, such as the Sloan Digital Sky Survey \citep{York:00} have greatly helped deepen our understanding of galaxy formation.
+Spectroscopic surveys of galaxies, such as the Sloan Digital Sky Survey \citep[SDSS,][]{York:00} have greatly helped deepen our understanding of galaxy formation.
 However, spectroscopy requires large integration times, as the faint light from galaxies is spread with respect to wavelength.
 Often times, spectra have been used -- mainly by cosmologists -- as a tool to derive redshift and thus determine the large-scale distribution of galaxies.
-However, exploring the galaxies themselves through their stellar populations requires deeper data, at a higher signal-to-noise (S/N) ratio, in order to compare the observations with detailed models of stellar population synthesis \citep[see, e.g.][]{Walcher:11,Conroy:13}.
-In this regard, it is not uncommon to need values of S/N per resolution element above $\gtrsim$20-30, if not higher, for detailed analyses of subtle differences in the populations, such as variations of chemical abundances or the initial mass function \citep[e.g.][]{FLB:13,FLB:17,IF:19}.
+For instance, targets of signal-to-noise S/N$\sim$5 in telltale emission lines are good enough to secure a redshift, especially if doublets can be discerned, such as [O{\sc II}] at $\lambda\sim 3727$\AA.
+However, exploring the galaxies themselves through their stellar populations requires deeper data, at a higher S/N ratio, in order to compare the observations with detailed models of stellar population synthesis \citep[see, e.g.][]{Walcher:11,Conroy:13}.
+In this regard, it is not uncommon to need values of S/N per resolution element above $\gtrsim$20-30, if not higher, for detailed analyses of subtle differences in the populations, such as variations of chemical abundances or the initial mass function \citep[e.g.][]{FLB:13,FLB:17,IF:19,Woo:24}.
 In this regard, spectroscopic surveys tend to be optimised to produce large volumes of data, at the cost of a lower S/N, and so, any algorithm aimed at increasing the S/N of the data proves a very valuable tool, especially with the ongoing and upcoming surveys such as DESI \citep{DESIDR1}, WEAVE \citep{Weave} or WAVES \citep{Waves}.